saiabinesh/hybrid-synth/README.md

 	2. Similar to previous script, the total number of 3d models for all object classes combined.
 (Default value is 65 for the sample case)

 11. Replace settings.json (Usually in Documents folder) , with settings.json file in link,  to reflect the 1024x1024 resolution.
+The image resolution, field of view, and other camera and image parameters can be modified in settings.json.
 This will capture images and put it in folder specified in capture_images.py

 12. The final step is to use categorise_objects.py script to categorize all the captured images into their respective classes, and 'train' , 'val' directories with a 90:10 split correspondingly.